 In addition to infringement claims against us, we may become a party to other patent litigation and other proceedings, including interference, IPR, derivation or post-grant proceedings declared or granted by the USPTO and similar proceedings in foreign countries, regarding intellectual property rights with respect to our current or future products.
 An unfavorable outcome in any such proceeding could require us to cease using the related technology or to attempt to license rights to it from the prevailing party or could cause us to lose valuable intellectual property rights.
 Our business could be harmed if the prevailing party does not offer us a license on commercially reasonable terms, if any license is offered at all.
 Litigation or other proceedings may fail and, even if successful, may result in substantial costs and distract our management and other employees.
 We may also become involved in disputes with others regarding the ownership of intellectual property rights.
-For example, we jointly develop intellectual property developed pursuant to these relationships.
+For example, we jointly develop intellectual property with certain parties, and disagreements may therefore arise as to the ownership of the intellectual property developed pursuant to these relationships.
 If we are unable to resolve these disputes, we could lose valuable intellectual property rights.

-Third parties may submit applications for patent term extensions in the United States or other jurisdictions where similar extensions are available and/or Supplementary Protection Certificates in the E.U. states (including Switzerland) seeking to extend certain patent protection, which, if approved, may interfere with or delay the launch of one or more of our biosimilar products.
+Third parties may submit applications for patent term extensions in the United States or other jurisdictions where similar extensions are available and/or Supplementary Protection Certificates in the E.U. states (including Switzerland) seeking to extend certain patent protection, which, if approved, may interfere with or delay the launch of one or more of our products.